riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-staticdh.md

  attacks, but can't affect the legitimate server's capacity to answer the adversary's queries.

-Engineers building systems out of graphene CPUs operating at 100 GHz to compute dramatically improved elliptic curve scalar multiplication algorithms at fewer than 1000 cycles per scalarmult are advised to reconsider these assumptions.
+Engineers building systems out of graphene CPUs operating at 100 GHz to compute dramatically improved elliptic curve scalar multiplication algorithms at fewer than 1000 cycles per scalarmult MUST reconsider these assumptions.

 # Generic Static DH Attacks